smithhe/EcommerceApp/docs/Docfx/index.md

 The tech stack for this project is mainly .Net with Blazor as the frontend and .Net API using fast-endpoints as a backend.
 Additionally there is a console project that acts as a worker to handle messages put on a queue by the API, currently that is limited to sending emails out.

+Recently a React UI has been created and uploaded as well so if you are more interested in a javascript/typescript front end that is available to be used as well.

 From a devops perspective the apps all get containerized via the docker files and are pushed to a dockerhub repo.
 I chose to use DigitalOcean for hosting my cloud environment given my previous history with them as well as the better pricing for hosting a sql server and a k8s environment.
 Terraform was used to setup most of the cloud resources but some manual work is needed, such as setting up DNS and ssl certificates, etc.

-For more details please follow a link to the Introduction page.
+For more details please follow a link to the [Introduction page](./introduction.md).